peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  Initializes a new EContext that is a copy of another EContext.

 * `boolean ExponentWithinRange(EInteger exponent)`<br>
- Determines whether a number can have the given Exponent property under this arithmetic context.
+ Determines whether a number can have the specified Exponent property under this arithmetic context.

 * `static EContext ForPrecision(int precision)`<br>
- Creates a new arithmetic context using the given maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.
+ Creates a new arithmetic context using the specified maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.

 * `static EContext ForPrecisionAndRounding(int precision,
  ERounding rounding)`<br>
- Creates a new EContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.
+ Creates a new EContext object initialized with an unlimited exponent range, and the specified rounding mode and maximum precision.

 * `static EContext ForRounding(ERounding rounding)`<br>
- Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.
+ Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the specified rounding mode.

 * `final boolean getAdjustExponent()`<br>
  Gets a value indicating whether the EMax and EMin properties refer to the